-Verizon is currently the biggest US smartphone carrier, with 146 million subscribers rocking Verizon Wireless plans as of April 2017.
+Verizon is currently the second biggest US wireless phone carrier, with 153.1 million subscribers rocking Verizon Wireless plans as of April 2019 (AT&T edged out Verizon in the first quarter of the year with 155.7 million subscribers).
 Of course, Big Red isn’t without competition.
-Its three main rivals are AT&T, T-Mobile and Sprint — and each have been working hard to steal away the company’s thunder.
+They have all been working hard to steal away the company’s thunder.
 While there are some downsides to Verizon – such as typically higher pricing – there’s also a lot of reasons to consider getting yourself one of the Verizon plans, especially with some of the company’s most recent changes.

-Keep in mind is that most Verizon plans normally charges a one-time activation fee of $30 for each device you want to add to your account, no matter if you pick an unlimited or non-unlimited plan.
+Most Verizon plans normally charge a one-time activation fee of $40 for each device you want to add to your account if you purchase the phone in one of its stores (if you buy a Verizon phone online, that fee goes down to $20).
 Having said that, Verizon occasionally does away with the activation charge on some of its special promotional offers, so you might want to wait until one of them pops up before you sign up.

 So let’s jump right in and talk about the best Verizon Wireless plans out there, and help you on your quest to figure out which is best for you.

 If you have a big family, we will tell you right now: Go unlimited, it’s a way better option when it comes to new Verizon Wireless plans.
-However, those that just need one or two phone lines and aren’t concerned with getting unlimited data will find a lot to like in Verizon’s Small-Medium-Large lineup.
+However, those that just need one or two phone lines and aren’t concerned with getting unlimited data can still find some deals.

-All three Verizon Wireless plans include unlimited voice and texting to numbers in the US.
+All of Verizon Wireless’ post-paid limited data plans include unlimited voice and texting to numbers in the US.
 They also include support for carry-over data.
 That means that if you don’t use all of your high-speed data before the end of your monthly billing cycle, that data will be added to your next monthly period.
 If you need more high-speed data before the end of the billing period, you can add 1 GB of data for $15.

 All of these plans include what Verizon calls Safety Mode.
 Basically, if you run out of your high-speed data allotment before the end of your billing period, you can still keep using your phone; it will just access Verizon’s network at a much slower speed.

-One thing that is important to remember is that, unlike some prepaid carriers, Verizon’s pricing is not all inclusive, and so there are extra fees and taxes that will appear on your bill in addition to any of these advertised prices.
+Pricing starts at $35 a month for 2GB, and it goes up to 4GB for $50 a month, 5GB for $40 a month (no, that’s not a typo; it’s a limited time promo offer)) and 8GB for $70 a month.
+One thing that is important to remember is that Verizon’s pricing is not all-inclusive, and so there are extra fees and taxes that will appear on your bill in addition to any of these advertised prices.
 If you are looking to save a little extra and happen to be an active or retired member of the military, Verizon does offer a 15 percent discount off all of its standard wireless monthly plans.